meltingcore/bg/meal-mayhem/Rules.md

 The game ends immediately when:

 A player meets their win condition, OR
-A player scores 50 VP during their score phase.
+A player scores 40 VP during their score phase.

 ## Additional Notes

 - Once their deck is empty, a player shuffles their discard pile to form a new draw pile.
-This happens even during the Shop phase because at all times a player must be able to draw up to a hand of 8 cards!
+This happens even during the **shop** phase because at all times a player must be able to draw up to a hand of 8 cards!
 - Only 1 win condition card can be put per turn.
-So even if you have multiple win conditions (i.e. cooked both an entrée and main recip e for France or cooked 3 recipes with exact pasta ingredients for Italy) you can only put 1 win condition card per turn.
+So even if you have multiple win conditions (i.e. cooked both an entrée and main recipe for France or cooked 3 recipes with **exact** pasta ingredients for Italy) you can only put 1 win condition card per turn.
+- Any recipes cooked with the help of the **Universal Ingredients** or the **Cook Twice** action cards do not participate in win condition tracking or special ability effects.